underscoreio/underscoreio/src/html/_posts/2015-05-28-typechecking-sql.md

 );
 ~~~

-The type we want from executing this query will be some kind of `Seq[String]`.
-Given the SQL is, in effect, a arbitrary hunk of text, we'd like to know:
+Given that the SQL is, in effect, an arbitrary hunk of text, we'd like to know:

 1. Is the SQL valid?
 2. Do the types in the SELECT match the types we expect?

 And we want to know it sooner rather than later.

-Slick is...
-TODO
-doobie is...
-TODO.

-The approaches to this problem taken by Slick and doobie differ in that:

-[TODO SUMMARY]
+Both Slick and doobie have an approach to this problem.

+[Slick] is, I suspect, reasonably well known as the database library in Typesafe's stack.
+In version 3.0 it added support for type-checked queries.
+Perhaps less well known is [doobie], which provides a "principled way to construct programs (and higher-level libraries) that use JDBC."
+We think of it as the database layer in a type-level stack.

-Let's look at each in detail.
+Let's look in turn, and how they let us discover problems with our SQL.

 ## Slick

 Slick supports arbitrary SQL via _Plain SQL_ queries.
+Plain SQL is just one of the ways Slick allows you to access a database.
+But it's the style we're focussing on in this post.

-These interpolators, `sql` and `sqlu`, wrap a SQL statement, do the right thing to substitute in values safely, and convert values into Scala types.
+The support is via interpolators: `sql` and `sqlu`, which wrap a SQL statement, do the right thing to substitute in values safely, and convert values into Scala types.
 We've described this in Chapter 6 of [Essential Slick].

 What's new in Slick 3 is type-checked SQL, available via the `tsql` interpolator: